elmastudio/aino-blocks/readme.txt

 License: GPLv2 or later
 License URI: https: //www.gnu.org/licenses/gpl-2.0.html

-A collection of essential blocks to build professional WordPress websites.
+A collection of page builder blocks for professional WordPress websites.

 == Description ==

-The AinoBlocks Block Collection plugin brings you a collection of essential, minimal blocks for the Gutenberg block editor.
-With AinoBlocks and the free starter FSE block theme <a href="https://wordpress.org/themes/aino/" target="_blank" rel="">Aino</a> you can create professional websites with ease.
+The AinoBlocks page builder blocks collection brings you a collection of essential, minimal blocks for the Gutenberg block editor.
+With AinoBlocks and our free starter FSE block theme <a href="https://wordpress.org/themes/aino/" target="_blank" rel="">Aino</a> you can create professional websites with ease.

 ## Currently available blocks
 * Grid block
 * Grid item block
 * Flexbox block
-* Flex item block
+* Flex Item block
 * Author block
 * Badge block
 * Buttons block